Policy on Satisfactory Academic Progress

 Appeal Procedure

-Students will be notified, in writing of the appeal decision.
+Students will be notified in writing of the appeal decision.
 Students who are granted an appeal and do not meet the requirements are placed on financial aid suspension until Satisfactory Academic Progress is achieved.
-(All Decisions are FINAL)
+All Decisions are FINAL.
+After Fall and Spring mid-terms, the Office of Financial Aid will send an email to students on SAP, reminding students of their standing and the actions to be taken once grades have been posted at the end of the semester.
+The Office of Financial Aid will make every effort to promptly notify students of the award's cancellation and academic progress status.

 Questions?